shruthi-ramesh/SwaggerMFPAdapterGenerator/README.md

 The adapter binary needs to be built using ```mfpdev adapter build```.

 ** Conditions Apply
-* Currently working on for GET requests.
+* Currently working on for GET and POST requests.